Firearms Information and Procedures

 All applications for a County of Maui License to Carry (LTC – unconcealed) or Concealed Carry Weapon (CCW) are distributed by the MPD Firearms Unit at the Wailuku Police Station.
 If you wish to pick up an application from the Lana’i or Moloka’i police stations, please submit your request in advance at Firearms@mpd.net.
 Your application will be mailed to the appropriate station for pick up.
 If you wish for an application to be mailed to you directly, please send your request, including a self-addressed postage-paid 9x12 envelope, to:

 Maui Police Department, Firearms Section

 Documents Required at the time of LTC or CCW application submission to MPD:

 - A letter to the Maui County Chief of Police addressing the purpose for the license

 - Copy of State of Hawaii Firearm Registration of the firearm to be carried

 - Copy of signed a signed firearms proficiency test including scores*

 Incomplete application packets will not be processed.
 Completed packets may be dropped off at that address above and witnessed (signed) by MPD staff.

-* Firearms proficiency tests shall be taken with the firearm intended to be carried.
-The test must be administered by a state-certified or National Rifle Association firearms instructor of the applicant’s choosing.
-Signed test results must include shooting scores.
+* Firearms proficiency tests shall be taken with the firearm intended to be carried, and must be taken within 90 days of submitting your application.
+The test must be administered by a state-certified or National Rifle Association firearms instructor of the applicant’s choosing (attach instructor certification).
+Signed and notarized test results must include shooting scores.
 A pass/fail test result without scores is not sufficient.